 Down to business, what can I do and what can I earn?

 Whilst any entry requirements will be a matter for individual employers, typically an apprentice might be expected to have already achieved 5 GCSEs including Maths and English, Grade C or above or 4/5 (new grading).
-Some employers will accept other relevant qualifications and experience, including a relevant Level 2 qualification, they also may ask for a DBS check.
+Some employers will accept other relevant qualifications and experience, including a relevant Level 2 qualification in Childcare, they also may ask for a DBS check.